SafdarJamal/crime-reports-uk/README.md

 | npm run build | Builds the app for production to the `build` folder.                    |
 | npm run eject | This command will remove the single build dependency from your project. |

+## Credits

+Crime Reports UK is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).

 ## License

 Crime Reports UK is open-source software [licensed as MIT](https://github.com/SafdarJamal/crime-reports-uk/blob/master/LICENSE).